Keith & Kristyn Getty: Musical career

 "In Christ Alone" was released in 2001 on New Irish Hymns, featuring vocalists Máire Brennan, Margaret Becker, and Joanne Hogg.
 The song gained popularity.
-It hit number one on the United Kingdom CCLI charts by 2006, and in January 2009, it was still number one in the UK, number two in Australia, number seven in Canada, and number 15 in the United States.
+It was No. 1 on the United Kingdom CCLI charts by 2006, and in January 2009, it was still No. 1 in the UK, No. 2 in Australia, No. 7 in Canada, and No. 15 in the United States.
 In 2013, "In Christ Alone" was played during the enthronement of Justin Welby, England's 105th Archbishop of Canterbury.
 "In Christ Alone" has been covered by numerous Christian and Celtic performers, including Natalie Grant, Lauren Daigle, Jim Brickman, Owl City, the Gaither Vocal Band, Alison Krauss, and Newsboys.
-The Gettys have also performed for former United States President George W. Bush, South Korean President Lee Myung-bak, and former Vice President Mike Pence.
+The Gettys have also performed for former President George W. Bush, South Korean President Lee Myung-bak, and former Vice President Mike Pence.

 In Christ Alone album

 The duo's debut release was In Christ Alone, released in 2006.
 This record was a collection of ten hymns remade with Kristyn as the vocalist.

-After a total distribution of approximately 200,000 units, In Christ Alone was nominated for a Dove Award in 2007.
+After distribution of approximately 200,000 units, In Christ Alone was nominated for a Dove Award in 2007.
 "The Risen Christ", a choral collection based on the album, was also nominated for a Dove Award in 2009.

 Awaken the Dawn album

 In 2008, Awaken the Dawn was the duo's second album.
 The album was nominated in the 41st GMA Dove Awards for "Praise and Worship Album of the Year".
-Awaken the Dawn introduced a more "worship band" approach as Keith and Kristyn began to tour and present their music to an American audience.
-The album also collaborated with producer Phil Naish, the string arrangements of Rob Mathes, and Nashville rhythm musicians.
-As a result of a total distribution of approximately 110,000 units, Awaken the Dawn was nominated for a Dove Award in 2009.
+Awaken the Dawn introduced a more "worship band" approach as Keith and Kristyn Getty started touring and performing their music to an American audience.
+The album was produced by Phil Naish with string arrangements by Rob Mathes, and the contributions of rhythm musicians in Nashville.
+With a distribution of approximately 110,000 units, Awaken the Dawn was nominated for a Dove Award in 2009.

 Joy – An Irish Christmas album

-In 2011, Keith and Kristyn Getty released Joy: An Irish Christmas.
-The album was dedicated to their daughter, Eliza Joy, born that year.

-This album developed into a touring Christmas show.
-"Irish Christmas" is performed annually at Carnegie Hall, and was presented at the John F. Kennedy Center for the Performing Arts.
+In 2011, the Gettys released Joy: An Irish Christmas.
+The album is dedicated to their daughter, Eliza Joy, born that year.
+The album developed into a touring Christmas show.
+"Irish Christmas" is performed annually at Carnegie Hall in Manhattan, New York and was performed at the John F. Kennedy Center for the Performing Arts in Washington, D.C.